cbail/ids704/README.md

 # Text as Data

 Welcome to my course entitled "Text as Data."
 On this page, you will find an overview of the course, a description of each topic covered in the course, and a series of instructions about how to access all of the software and materials necessary for the course.
-(To view the course website, click [here](https://cbail.github.io/ids704/text_as_data.html).
+To view the information contained in this repository via the course website, click [here](https://cbail.github.io/ids704/text_as_data.html).

 ## What is Text as Data?